authcompanion/authcompanion2/README.md

 With AuthC you can:

 - Securely handle the registration, login, logout, and account recovery of user accounts.
-- Generate and verify [JWTs](https://jwt.io/introduction), a token used for your user's session and authenticating them into your web application's backend APIs.
+- Generate and verify [JWTs](https://jwt.io/introduction), a token used for your user's session and for authenticating them into your web application's backend APIs.
 - Manage users via a self-service Dashboard and confidently store and own your web application's user accounts, on premises.
-- Help users create accounts and login with a passkey on their mobile device (aka passwordless) or by using traditional username/passwords instead.
+- Enable users to login with a passkey on their mobile device (aka passwordless) or by using traditional username/passwords instead.

+### Web Forms for Authentication

+AuthCompanion provides built-in web forms for user authentiation including both login and registration pages.
+After a user authenticates with AuthC's web forms, we pass them to your web application with a user session.

+For a full list of AuthC's Web Forms, see the [Web Form Guide](https://docs.authcompanion.com/guide/webforms.html).

 |             Login Screen             |            Registration Screen             |
 | :----------------------------------: | :----------------------------------------: |